 Recently named one of Pennsylvania’s Super Lawyers Rising Stars, she is a seasoned trial attorney, equally effective in state and federal court with several successful jury trials under her belt.
-Mira frequently handles complex litigation with a particular focus on defending putative class actions in federal and state courts across the country.
 Prior to joining the firm, Mira was at an international law firm.
 At the start of her career, Mira worked as a public defender in Philadelphia and tried more than 100 cases to verdict.

 A Philadelphia native, Mira is intimately familiar with the city, its courts, and government.
 She is a wealth of knowledge for clients navigating that terrain and regularly assists her clients to obtain successful outcomes regarding potential civil and criminal enforcement actions.